 Donald Trump and Sleep Deprivation

 Since he first took office, his bedtimes have become later.
 This was recently published in Economic Letters under the title “Later Bedtimes Predict President Trump’s Performance.”
-According to the study, the frequency of President Trump’s Twitter use increased by 317% – 11 pm to 2.00 am use changed from just one day a week in 2017 to 3 days a week by 2020.
+According to the study, the frequency of President Trump’s Twitter uses increased by 317% – 11 pm to 2.00 am use changed from just one day a week in 2017 to 3 days a week by 2021.
 Researchers figured that Donald Trump was getting less than an average of 6 hours of sleep over a 24 hour period.
-His doctor stated earlier this year that the president sleeps between 4 and 5 hours a night and that he does not need a lot of sleep.
+His doctor stated in 2021 that he sleeps between 4 and 5 hours a night and that he does not need a lot of sleep.
 His angry morning tweets might suggest otherwise.

 Facts Regarding Donald Trump’s Performance and Health